Meddd20/ADA-CHALLENGE-2---TBA/README.md

-# ADA-OpenHouse
+# iTour

-ADA-OpenHouse is an interactive iOS application designed to provide an engaging tour experience using NFC tags and a variety of minigames.
+iTour is an interactive iOS application designed to provide an engaging tour experience using NFC tags and a variety of minigames.
 The app allows users to explore hidden spots, complete challenges, and enjoy a fun, interactive journey.

 ## Features